stan-dev/design-docs/designs/0030-complex-numbers.md

 ### Parameter output format

 Parameters are output as an array.
 Complex numbers will be sequenced with their real components before their imaginary components.
-The output names for a complex variable `z` will be `z.r` and `z.i` for the real and imaginary components.
+The output names for a complex variable `z` will be `z.real` and `z.imag` for the real and imaginary components.

 For containers of complex numbers, the natural order is to indicate container indexing first.
-For example, an entry for a matrix might look like `z.2.3.r` for the real component of the complex element at row 2 and column 3.
+For example, an entry for a matrix might look like `z.2.3.real` for the real component of the complex element at row 2 and column 3.

 ## File I/O formats